 Unlike most of the other show chickens on our list that are also raised for eggs and meat, the modern game hen is raised primarily for show.
 These birds have long, slender bodies, with little “meat” to speak of, so they are not worth cultivating into food.
 Their shiny feathers and proud posture tend to make them winners when shown in competitions.

-7. Orpington Chickens
+7. Orpington Chicken

 Originating from the United Kingdom, the Orpington chicken is a popular show bird that is raised by breeders around the world.
 They are almost always solid in color, except for white spots here and there.
 They may be black, white, or buff overall.
-Their feathers are slightly fluffy, and their stalky bodies make them look like they are a bit overweight.
+Their feathers are slightly fluffy, and their stocky bodies make them look like they are a bit overweight.

-8. Buckeye Chickens
+8. Buckeye Chicken

-With thick, stalky legs and long feathers, the Buckeye chicken is sure to impress anyone.
+With thick, stocky legs and long feathers, the Buckeye chicken is sure to impress anyone.
 Originally bred by a woman from Ohio, these chickens know how to stand up to frigid weather, thanks to their thick coats that make them look larger than they really are.
 The Buckeye comes in just one color: rich mahogany.